Belz: Early history

 Belz is situated in a fertile plain which tribes of Indo-European origin settled in ancient times: Celtic Lugii, next (2nd-5th century) Germanic Goths, slavized Sarmatians (White Croats), and at last Slavic Dulebes (later Buzhans), who eventually become part of the Kievan Rus' in 907, when Dulebs took part in Oleg's military campaign against Czargrad (Constantinople).
 Mainly рolish historiography located here also Lendians tribe whо also paid tribute to Kievan Rus'.

 The town has existed at least since the 10th century as one of the Cherven Cities which were under Polish rule in the 970s.
 In 981 Belz was incorporated into Kievan Rus'.
-In 1170 the town became the seat of a duchy.
+In 1170, the town became the seat of the Duchy of Belz.
 In 1234 it was incorporated into the Duchy of Galicia–Volhynia, which would control Belz until 1340 when it came under Lithuanian rule.

 Belz was under Polish rule from 1366 to 1772, first as a fief, and since 1462 as the capital of a voivodeship.
 On October 5, 1377, the town was granted rights under the Magdeburg law by Władysław Opolczyk, the governor of Red Ruthenia.
 A charter dated November 10, 1509 once again granted Belz privileges under the Magdeburg rights.

 In 1772, Belz was incorporated into the Habsburg Empire (later Austrian Empire and Austro-Hungarian Empire) where it was a part of the Kingdom of Galicia and Lodomeria.
 Belz received a railway connection in 1884 with the opening of the railway line Jarosław–Kowel.